 Students must complete a 36 credit point minor* in one of the following language subject areas:

-*The language minor can be converted into a major.
 This means that completing a major in a language will satisfy the degree's requirement of a second major from Table A or Table S. Converting the language minor into a second major frees up space in the degree for elective units.

 You must complete at least 12 credit points of study at a partner university overseas.
 Note that 12 credit points is the equivalent of two Table A units of study at the University of Sydney - in other words, half the workload of a full-time semester of study.
 Many students in International and Global Studies go on exchange for a full semester, completing the equivalent of four University of Sydney units of study, or 24 credit points.
 Other students do an intensive exchange worth 12 credit points in summer or winter outside the University of Sydney's semesters.